influxdata/telegraf/plugins/inputs/azure_monitor/README.md

 # Azure Monitor Input Plugin

-The `azure_monitor` plugin gathers metrics for each resource from Azure Monitor API.
+The `azure_monitor` plugin gathers metrics for each resource from Azure resources using Azure Monitor API.
+Uses Logz.io Azure-Monitor-Metrics-Receiver package - an SDK wrapper for Azure Monitor SDK.

-## Azure Credentials
+## Azure Credential

 This plugin uses `client_id`, `client_secret` and `tenant_id` for authentication (access token), and `subscription_id` is for accessing Azure resources.